On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on threshold graphs

 \subsection{Completion from quasi-threshold graphs}

-\suggestion{When trying to generalize the previous results, a graph class related to threshold graphs arises as a natural continuation: quasi-threshold graphs are precisely $\{P_4, C_4\}$-free graphs.}{A natural candidate for generalizing the previous result are quasi-threshold graphs.
+\suggestion{When trying to generalize the previous results, a graph class related to threshold graphs arises as a natural continuation: quasi-threshold graphs are precisely $\{P_4, C_4\}$-free graphs.}{A natural candidate for generalizing the previous result \newsuggestion{}{is the class of} quasi-threshold graphs.
 Recall that these are precisely the $\{P_4, C_4\}$-free graphs.} However, for this particular class we \suggestion{stumble upon with the fact}{encounter the problem} that a crucial result from the previous section does not hold: a minimum co-bipartite-completion is not the same as a minimum PIG-completion.
 We present a counterexample for this in Figure~\ref{fig:counterexample_qt}, in which we can see that a minimum co-bipartite-completion of the graph has an induced $C_4$.

-Nevertheless, we still can find an algorithm that solves the minimum completion problem to co-bipartite graphs when the input is a quasi-threshold graph.
-Notice that, even though this does not \suggestion{}{necessarily} provide of a minimum PIG-completion for a quasi-threshold graph, it is indeed a lower bound for it.
+Nevertheless, we still can find an algorithm that solves the minimum co-bipartite-completion problem when the input is a quasi-threshold graph.
+Notice that, even though this does not \suggestion{}{necessarily} provide a minimum PIG-completion for a quasi-threshold graph, it is indeed a lower bound for it.
 Recall that every connected quasi-threshold graph has a dominating vertex, and that any PIG-completion in particular yields a claw-free supergraph of the input graph.
-The fact that a minimum completion to co-bipartite gives a lower bound for the minimum PIG-completion follows \suggestion{as a result of}{from} these two remarks.
+The fact that a minimum co-bipartite-completion gives a lower bound for the minimum PIG-completion follows \suggestion{as a result of}{from} these two remarks.